Owlree/csmm.101x-graph/README.md

-# csmm.101x-graph
-Data for the graph in the second quiz of the edX course CSMM.101x
+# CSMM.101x—Quiz 2 Graph Data

+You can visit the website at https://owlree.github.io/csmm.101x-graph/.

+If you find any mistake in the data, please create an issue.